dicene/DiUI/README.md

 I can't make any promises about functionality or future support.
 I'll probably stick it on Nexus once I've gotten it a little further along.
 Currently, it's working for displaying information, but doesn't have a lot of input functionality.
 I've got a working button PoC, and I'm trying to find a easier setup for devs to be able to use it.
 I think I'll be able to get buttons, sliders, text input, and checkboxes working.
 I've also got a pretty ugly implementation of dragging a widget via a button, but it's a ways off from being ready to use.
 Hopefully I can find a way to implement it on non-button elements, but worst-case, I can probably just use an invisible button if I can't find a way to implement it directly on UserWidgets.

+One thing to keep in mind, creating and destroying them repeatedly isn't a terribly efficient way to do things.
+If you're needing to use several widgets, it's much more efficient to pool them, hide them as they are no longer needed, and re-use them as new widgets are needed.

 Devs are free to take whatever they want from this and implement it in their work, if folks want to contribute on here, PRs are welcome.

 # Examples